gupta19esha/finance-gpt/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/0xmetaschool/ai-finance-advisor/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://www.notion.so/0xmetaschool/LICENSE) file for details.

 ## Acknowledgments